Barnes Bridge railway station

-Barnes Bridge railway station, in Travelcard Zone 3, is on The Terrace, Barnes in the London Borough of Richmond upon Thames, in south west London.
+Barnes Bridge railway station, in London fare zone 3, is on The Terrace, Barnes in the London Borough of Richmond upon Thames, in south west London.
 The station and all trains serving it are operated by South Western Railway.
 It is on the Hounslow Loop Line, 12 km (71/2 miles) south west of London Waterloo.

 It was opened on 12 March 1916 on the Surrey side of the River Thames on the embankment leading to Barnes Railway Bridge, from which it takes its name.

 The station, which is not wheelchair-accessible, has an ornate entrance facing the river.
 Stairs lead up to the two platforms, each with a modest shelter.
 The old ticket office is now used as a physiotherapy clinic.

 Barnes Bridge railway station is more central to Barnes than Barnes railway station.
 Passenger numbers are swelled on Boat Race days.

 Services

+All services at Barnes Bridge are operated by South Western Railway.

-The typical off-peak service from the station is:
+The typical off-peak service in trains per hour is: